 MicroSort® is a method based on the difference in the amount of genetic material in the sperm, where the X chromosome has approximately 2.8% more DNA material than the Y chromosome.

-· During the MicroSort® sorting technique the sperm sample is washed to remove seminal liquid along with not moving (nonmotile) sperm.
-Afterwards the sample is stained with a special fluorescent stain that attaches temporarily to the DNA contained in the spermatozoa.
+· During the MicroSort® sorting technique, the sperm sample is washed to remove seminal liquid along with not moving (nonmotile) sperm.
+Afterward, the sample is stained with a distinctive fluorescent stain that attaches temporarily to the DNA contained in the spermatozoa.

-· The stained spermatozoa are analyzed one by one by a flow cytometer; where cells go through a laser that makes the stain attached to the DNA fluoresce.
-The spermatozoa containing the X chromosome (which have more DNA and therefore more stain) will have a bigger shine than the spermatozoa containing the Y chromosome.
+· The stained spermatozoa are analyzed one by one by a flow cytometer, where cells go through a laser that makes the stain attached to the DNA fluoresce.
+The spermatozoa containing the X chromosome (which has more DNA and, therefore, more stain) will have a more energetic shine than the spermatozoa containing the Y chromosome.

-· The flow cytometer uses special software to identify sperm, which exhibit the fluorescence signature of cells that match healthy sperm of the desired gender.
+· The flow cytometer uses special software to identify sperm, which exhibits the fluorescence signature of cells that match the healthy sperm of the desired gender.
 Those sperm will be separated from the rest of the sample, obtaining an enriched sperm sample ready for use.

-The sorting process of each semen sample takes between 7 and 9 hours, it can be divided in two parts:
+The sorting process of each semen sample takes between 7 and 9 hours; it can be divided into two parts:

-• The first part of the process takes about 3 hours, including the basic tests for the initial sample, washing, and staining.
+• The first part of the process takes about 3 hours, including the necessary tests for the initial sample, washing, and staining.

-• The second part and actual sorting time depends on the amount of cells recovered and the quality of the sample, it could go from 4 to 6 hours.
+• The second part and actual sorting time depends on the number of cells recovered and the quality of the sample, and it could go from 4 to 6 hours.

 · Cryopreserved samples require an additional hour for processing.

 · MicroSort® Laboratories perform the sorting procedure and generate an enriched sperm sample that can be used with a wide variety of assisted reproductive techniques, such as intrauterine insemination (IUI), in vitro fertilization (IVF), Intracytoplasmic sperm injection (ICSI), Preimplantation genetic diagnosis/screening (PGD/PGS), among other procedures.
-These techniques are performed by gynecologists and specialized physicians.
+Gynecologists and specialized reproductive endocrinology physicians perform these techniques.

 · Only MicroSort® Laboratories have the technology to perform this sperm sorting procedure and are designed to offer this technology and work in collaboration with clinics and physicians around the globe that perform these assisted reproduction techniques.